Demand for professionals with the skills to detect, respond to, and prevent cyber-attacks is at an all-time high.

 For our full list of policies, governance and fees please see our website Capital City College Group (capitalccg.ac.uk).

-Study Skills and Professional Development (Soho centre, Westminster Kingsway College)
+Study Skills and Professional Development (Regent's Park Centre, Westminster Kingsway College)

-Web Technology and Programming (Soho centre, Westminster Kingsway College)
+Web Technology and Programming (Regent's Park Centre, Westminster Kingsway College)

-This module introduces you to web and programming techniques and develop your practical skills to enhance your employability in the growing area of software development.
+This module introduces you to web and programming techniques, developing your practical skills to enhance your employability in the growing area of software development.
 In studying the module, you will create solutions to computing problems you have been set.
 You will study web standards, design, implementation, and testing strategies.

 Networks, Statistics and Probability (London Digital Institute, Staffordshire University, East London)

 This module introduces a variety of topics to build your skills and understanding of networking and maths.
 The course also introduces networking devices and the iOS operating system (other OS can be used).
 You will learn how networks are set up, how devices are configured, how communication takes place on a network, and the basics of implementing network security best practices.
 This will enhance your confidence in communicating your knowledge and working with networking-related professions.
 This course includes activities that expand on the course material presented.
 The module also covers maths, statistics and probability in order to develop the required skills for future degree study.

 Group Project (Regent's Park Centre, Westminster Kingsway College)

 Teamwork is essential in computing, and this module gives you the opportunity to develop your team working skills.
 You will explore some of the theories about teams and group work and importantly use them to inform your behaviour whilst working on a group project.
 You will identify an organisation to base your work around and produce an application to support their activity.
 Groups will be made up of students with interests in many areas of computing so the chance to draw on each other's interests will enhance the potential solutions to the organisations you work with.
 At the end of the module, you will reflect on the successes and challenges of working in groups with an increased toolset for future collaborative activity.